Jean-MichelGRONDIN/EPITECH_HUB_XP_TRACKING_TOOL/README.md

 2. Workshops (organization or participation)
 3. Hackthons (organization or participation)

+This programme doesn't count Hub projects and experimentations

 ## How to use
 1. Clone this repository
 2. Navigate in the repository